Some people think that gluten-free cooking always tastes bad, or at least that it’s always worse than “gluten-y” food. They would be wrong.

 Combine peanut butter and sugar in mixer bowl and beat well.

 Beat in eggs.

 Drop by teaspoonfuls on cookie sheet, several inches apart.

 Bake for about 10 -12 minutes, until centers are done and edges slightly browned.
 They’ll puff up some while baking, but will probably flatten when cooling.

 Loosen the cookies on the pan, then let continue cool on pan for several minutes, then remove carefully to rack to finish cooling.

 Makes about 24 cookies that are 2-1/2 inches in diameter.

-These cookies are gluten-free (no wheat, barley or rye), casein-free, dairy-free and lactose-free.
+These cookies are gluten-free, casein-free, dairy-free and lactose-free.

 -Simply Sugar and Gluten-Free’s Slightly Indulgent Tuesday

 – Miz Helen’s Country Cottage’s Full Plate Thursday